Kakuly-NTU/AICAS_IRIS/Bunnie_Huang_IRIS_Processing_Scripts/README.md

 Related resources:

 - **IRIS technique (arXiv paper):** A. "bunnie" Huang, *"Infra-Red, In-Situ (IRIS) Inspection of Silicon,"* arXiv:2303.07406, Mar.
 2023. https://arxiv.org/abs/2303.07406
-- **bunnie's IRIS blog category:** https://www.bunniestudios.com/blog/category/iris/
+- ** Bunnie's IRIS blog category:** https://www.bunniestudios.com/blog/category/iris/

-If you use any of these scripts, **please cite bunnie's original work** in addition to our paper.
+If you use any of these scripts, **please cite Bunnie's original work** in addition to our paper.

 ---